Spoiler-Free Review of Hersheypark Halloween and Dark Nights: Is it Too Scary for Kids?

 Jersey Momma Quick Tips

--I was told that The Descent had the longest queue line so we hit that one up first.
+-I was told that The Estate of Evil had the longest queue line so we hit that one up first.
 We did not have to wait long at all but it was still light out when we visited, so maybe the crowds came after us, in the dark.
+Truthfully, they say it's 'not as scary' if you visit when it's still light out, so keep that in mind.

 -We did not hit many lines at all but if you're worried about waiting, you can purchase a Fast Track Pass to skip the lines.
 The darker it gets, the longer the lines are going to get and the more crowded the park will get, I assure you!